-Do you have a dull, dry skin that lacks lustre?
+Do you have a dull, dry skin that lacks luster?

 Yesterday I looked at superficial peels, but for the purpose of today, lets look at some of these light peels in greater detail:

-These light chemical peel solutions are much gentler then their popular cousin glycolic acid, they are similar to a gentle exfoliation.
+These light chemical peel solutions are much gentler than their popular cousin glycolic, instead they are similar to a very gentle exfoliation.

 This is a really popular chemical peeling agent within the industry.

 It comes in a number of different strengths, from thirty to ninety percent.

 The strength of the acid determines how deep it will penetrate the skin.

 Glycolic Acid has a low pH and small molecular structure, which means it penetrates deeper.